-In accordance with the PCR, this EPD is based on a cradle-to-grave LCA, and the functional unit for the study is defined as 1 m of covered and protected substrate for a period of 60 years (the assumed average lifetime of a building).
-The PCR requires separate analyses for a market-based lifetime and a design lifetime for the coating product, with the exception of primers.
+In accordance with the PCR, this EPD is based on a cradle-to-grave LCA, and the functional unit for the study is defined as 1 m2 of covered and protected substrate for a period of 60 years (the assumed average lifetime of a building).
+The PCR requires separate analyses for a market-based lifetime and a design lifetime for the coating product.
 The prescribed market-based lifetime for interior coatings is 5 years.
-No durability testing was performed to support this EPD, since all of the products included are primers.
+Durability testing is specified to determine the design lifetime, separated into low quality (3 year lifetime), medium quality (7 year lifetime) and high quality (15 year lifetime) finishes.
+The specific tests and results required to qualify for each design lifetime classification are shown in Table 3.